By Nancy Armitage

 Color in the Garden:

-So now I’m going to confuse you, sometimes “simultaneous contrast” opposite colors can work with the color next to the to opposite color – so red & green are opposites: Complementary colors.
-But the bright red and the bright light blue are creating “Simultaneous contrast” too (below).
-That “flicker” works with red & blue (blue is next to green on color wheel).
+So now I’m going to confuse you, sometimes “simultaneous contrast” opposite colors can work with the color next to the opposite color – so red & green are opposites: Complementary colors.
+But the bright red & the bright light blue (next to green on the color wheel) are also creating “Simultaneous contrast” too (below).
+That “flicker” is really happening on the right where you can see the red rose over the bright light blue tablecloth.

 Mr. Henry E. Huntington & his “Red Cars”:

-Mr. Henry E. Huntington was not scared of color, he painted all his trains bright red!
+Mr. Henry E. Huntington was not scared of color, in Los Angeles he painted all his trains bright red!
 Those trains traveled throughout the Los Angeles & Orange Counties down to Newport Beach.
-His Pacific Electric Co. train cars were called by the locals “Red Cars”.
+His Pacific Electric Co. train cars were called by the locals, “Red Cars”.
 Can you imagine early in 1900s, his bright red trains cruising over bright green grass field after a rain storm?
 It would have been a amazing sight to see.

 Mrs. Huntington & her interior design changed: